 It’s well-known by authors that the key to a compelling read is to use the five senses – sight, hearing, touch, smell, taste – to invite the reader into the scene.
 Great storytellers pepper their stories with sensory details that spark the imagination.
 These details make us feel like we’re really there, right in the middle of the action.

 For example, metaphors involving texture stimulate activity in the sensory cortex, the part of the brain responsible for actually perceiving texture through touch.

 You can do this with your business storytelling too, by adding splashes of sensory detail to your stories.
 Using vivid language and imagery will invoke the five senses of your audience.
-It paints a mental picture in their minds and making them more receptive to what you have to say.
+It paints a mental picture in their minds and makes them more receptive to what you have to say.
 For example, when describing a product launch, you might say “The new prototype was Ferrari-red, with modules that clicked into place like a seatbelt into a buckle”.

 Do you break down technical, complex or scientific concepts into easily understood ideas?Metaphors and analogies can help make even the most complicated of topics relatable to an audience, by comparing the known to the unknown (or turning dry stuff into more interesting material).